 - 1. Take tax benefits.
-Most new graduates can deduct up to \$2,500 per year in student loan interest payments.18 Current students (or parents of dependent students) can deduct up to \$4,000 of college fees and tuition (the deduction phases out for taxpayers with annual incomes between \$65,001 and \$80,000, or \$130,000 to \$160,000 for those filing joint returns).19 Several tax credits can also benefit those who qualify.
+Most new graduates can deduct up to \$2,500 per year in student loan interest payments.
+17 Current students (or parents of dependent students) can deduct up to \$4,000 of college fees and tuition (the deduction phases out for taxpayers with annual incomes between \$65,001 and \$80,000, or \$130,000 to \$160,000 for those filing joint returns).
+18 Several tax credits can also benefit those who qualify.
 Ask a tax adviser to check your tax return to be sure you get all the education-related deductions and credits for which you qualify. - 2.
 Volunteer to earn loan repayment.
-Some volunteer organizations offer loan repayment as one of the perks.
-AmeriCorps workers who serve 12 months can receive \$4,725 to be used toward student loan repayment, in addition to a stipend of up to \$7,400.
-Peace Corps volunteers, who serve two-year terms, may be able to defer Stafford, Perkins and consolidation loans, and volunteers can qualify to cancel 15 percent of each Perkins Loan per year of service, up to 70 percent in total.
-Volunteers in Service to America (VISTA) offers \$4,725 to be used toward repaying student loans for workers who serve for 1,700 hours.20 - 3.
-Some military service members can receive loan help.
-Graduates who serve in the Army National Guard may be eligible for the Student Loan Repayment Program.
-SLRP offers up to \$10,000 to repay loans.21
+Some volunteer organizations offer loan repayment as one of their perks.
+AmeriCorps workers who serve 12 months can receive \$4,725 toward student loan repayment, in